polgocotano/SQL_Data_Analysis/README.md

 - **Postgres** - the chosen database management system, ideal for handling job posting data.
 - **Visual Studio Code** - code editor for executing SQL queries.
 - **Github / Git** - for version control and for sharing the SQL queries and analysis online.
-- **Power BI** - desktop application to create visual insights through the use of graphs.
+- **Power BI** - a desktop application that can create visualizations such as graphs.

 # The Analysis